GoogleChrome/web.dev/src/site/content/en/learn/css/z-index/index.md

 You don't need to apply `z-index` and `position` to create a new [stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context).
-You can create a new stacking context by adding a value for properties such as `opacity`, `will-change` and `transform`.
+You can create a new stacking context by adding a value for properties which create a new composite layer such as `opacity`, `will-change` and `transform`.
 You can
 [see a full list of properties here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context).